Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The Sample

 where $y= \log{(\oiii/\hb)}$ and $x = \log{(\neiii/\oii)}$.
-We reproduce this fitted line in red, along with the \citetalias{Backhaus:2022aa} and \citetalias{Feuillet:2024aa} lines, on the right panel of \cref{fig:nb_fit}, and overlay the \textit{integrated} observed line ratios for our sample.
+We reproduce this fitted line in red, along with the \citetalias{Backhaus:2022aa} and \citetalias{Feuillet:2024aa} lines, on the right panel of \cref{fig:nb_fit}, and overlay the integrated observed line ratios for our sample.
 Owing to the insufficient S/N in the \neiii emission line maps in our data (even upon applying various spatial binning techniques) we use this diagnostic only with spatially integrated flux ratios.
-We considered the one PASSAGE galaxy lying more than 1-$\sigma$ uncertainty outside our demarcation line (right panel of \cref{fig:nb_fit}) to be inconsistent with ionisation purely by SF and discard it from our sample.
+Strictly speaking, the emission lines of some (mainly early-type) galaxies can be produced not by star-formation but by so called LINERs, which typically have \oiii/\hbeta ratios of 3 or less \citep{Malkan:2026aa}.
+However they also have \neiii/\oii ratios below 0.07, so it is unlikely that any galaxy in our sample galaxies could be a possible LINER.